media-cloud-ai/startup/monitoring/README.md

 ## Configuration

-Elasticsearch, Kibana and Grafana are built from the docker-compose of the `ek` directory.
+Elasticsearch, Kibana and Grafana are built from the docker-compose of the `monitoring` directory.
 Fluentd is built from the docker-compose of the `workers` directory.

 Fluentd Dockerfile and configuration file are located respectively in `fluentd` and `fluentd/conf`.